jim3/IoT-Event-Streamer/README.md

 |       n/c       |   INT2   |        | Interrupt 2 (not used) |
 |       n/c       |   INT1   |        | Interrupt 1 (not used) |

 The BME680 uses the [Micropython Driver for a BME680 breakout](https://github.com/robert-hh/BME680-Micropython) I2C mode is used with this sensor.
-The only thing you need to do is connect the BME680 to the ESP32 as shown in the table below.
+The only thing you need to do is connect the BME680 to the ESP32 as shown in the table below and put in your PIN's.
+Other than that, get the driver form https://github.com/robert-hh/BME680-Micropython and import it to use with your `boot.py` and `main.py` files.

 <img src="images/bme680-1.jpg" alt="adxl362" width="300"/><br>
 <img src="images/bme680-2.jpg" alt="adxl362" width="300"/><br>